shashank1696/KC-Housing-Data/README.md

 Silhoutte score for k= 8 is 0.290830730293
 Silhoutte score for k= 9 is 0.284943550666
 Silhoutte score for k= 10 is 0.280298178657
+From of the above Silhoutte scores, we can decide on the k value as 8.
 Accuracy for kmeans cluster analysis is 0.290830730293 i.e., when Silhoutte score for k=8.